 - Talk with your current doctor or healthcare provider about wanting to get tested for STIs and HIV.

 - Go to your local family planning clinic, Planned Parenthood clinic, village clinic, or many other testing locations (find a clinic here) to receive STI and HIV testing.

-- Order a free, self-test kit from iwantthekit.org for chlamydia and gonorrhea.
+- Order a free self-test kit from iwantthekit.org to test for STIs like chlamydia and gonorrhea.

 - Order a free HIV self-test kit from us!